 Since no school year is the same, no yearbook should be the same either!
-It can be tough to come up with a fresh and fun and creative yearbook theme that best represents the graduating class.
+It can be tough to come up with fresh, fun, and creative yearbook ideas that best represent the graduating class.
 But never fear—we’ve got you covered!

 So much happens over the course of a school year that it really is an adventure.
-Celebrate the journey that your students have gone on together with a travel-inspired yearbook.
-Include fun maps, images of far off places, and inspirational quotes that remind them of how far they have come and how far they will go.
+Celebrate the journey that your students have taken together with highlights from school trips or travel-themed content.
+Include fun maps, images of far-off places, and inspirational quotes that remind them of how far they have come and how far they will go.

 This is one of the most popular yearbook themes.
 Collect quotes from the student body and teachers to use throughout your yearbook.
 You could ask them specific questions, such as what their favorite memory was from the year, or their funniest moment.
 Students will love having the chance to contribute a personal message to the yearbook!